aochagavia/AspCoreRenderSample/readme.md

 It is able to:

-* Persist data protection keys (using the EF Core provider)
+* Persist data protection keys to the database (using the EF Core provider)
-* Encrypt data protection keys (using a X509 certificate that is provided through kubernetes secrets)
+* Encrypt data protection keys at rest (using a X509 certificate that is provided through kubernetes secrets)
 * Retrieve settings and secrets from kubernetes
 * TODO: Use a startup probe to ensure the server is properly running before routing traffic to it
 * Pass parameters to our resource definitions so we can target local and remote deployments (using Helm)

+Next steps:

+* Deploy this to DigitalOcean and configure the load balancer to use automatic TLS with Let's Encrypt (see [this](https://www.digitalocean.com/docs/kubernetes/how-to/configure-load-balancers/) and [this](https://www.digitalocean.com/docs/networking/load-balancers/how-to/ssl-termination/#add-an-ssl-certificate))

 Things to figure out: